 FROM Transaction SELECT percentage(count(*), WHERE error is false) AS 'Success Baseline SLI' SINCE 1 WEEK AGO WHERE appName='Order-Processing'

-The New Relic platform will automatically calculate recommended APM and browser baselines for you.
+The New Relic platform will automatically calculate recommended and baselines for you.

 Note: If you don't see the Add a service level button, check with your New Relic administrator about your permissions.